johnsogg/cs2270/homeworks/Resources/UTFramework/README.md

 -------
 To build the demo Main.cpp, simply pull all the files ( Main.cpp, UTFramework.cpp, UTFramework.h, makefile ) and use the provided make file.
 Give the test a few seconds to run, the infinite loop will be terminated after a few seconds if you are on a Linux machine.

+A previos make file can be used but you will need to manually add -pthead to the end of the flags:
+CXXFLAGS = -g -Wall -Wextra -Wno-write-strings2 -pthread

 Support
 -------